 A pre-screening of the technical performance and environmental impact of the selected current DWORs and of their alternatives was carried out BY LEITAT and CETIM, respectively.
 For more details the related deliverable documents are provided below:

-This action has done application trials (on the selected textile materials) at pre-industrial scale in LEITAT facilities, the demonstration at industrial scale for the selected DWORs and alternatives will follow in textile finisher companies in the Czech Republic, Spain and Italy with the support of the cluster in each region.
+This action has done application trials (on the selected textile materials) at pre-industrial scale in LEITAT facilities, the demonstration at industrial scale for the selected DWORs and alternatives followed in six textile finisher companies in the Czech Republic, Spain and Italy with the support of the cluster in each region.
 For more details the related deliverable documents are provided below:

 In this action, LEITAT will evaluate the risks of 4 Durable Water and Oil Repellents (DWORs) for human and environmental health when they are used as hydro- and oleo-repellent textile finishing products.
 These studies are carried out in relevant exposure scenarios in the textile finishing industry for DWOR additives at the different life cycle stages.

 The Life Cycle Assessment (LCA) methodology is used to evaluate the environmental aspects associated with the products over its life cycle will be used.
 CETIM will determine the environmental impact of using conventional and alternative DWOR finishing products is presented in the deliverable.

 Technical workshops for the textile and chemical industries have been organized by AEI TEXTIL, CLUTEX and CS-POINTEX in order to identify technical barriers for the replacement of current DWORs (long chain fluorocarbon based).
 These workshops have counted with the collaboration of LEITAT and CETIM for the more technical contents and presentations.
 In the next year, more workshops will be organized by the three clusters to share experiences with main stakeholders: fashion retail groups, finishing companies, textile manufacturing companies, associations, and chemical manufacturers.